Skip to main content

 pod install --project-directory=ios/

-The minimal supported iOS version is 13.0.
-If you encounter an error during pod installation, locate this line in yourios/Podfile and update the minimal target.
-Tand update the minimum target.
-Afterward, you should be able to successfully execute pod install.
+If you run into an error during pod installation, find this line in your ios/Podfile and update the minimum target.
+After that, you should be able to run pod install without any issues.

 Podfile